 7 If only one company reported spending money on a particular type of advertising or promotion in a year, that category appears as "N/A" in the table; and the expenditures in that category are included in the "Other" category, to avoid potential disclosure of individual company data.
-For this reason, the Commission is not separately reporting the amounts spent in 2018 on newspaper advertising, promotional allowances paid other than to retailers or wholesalers, retail-value-added promotions involving bonus cigarettes, retail-value-added promotions involving non-cigarette items, or Internet advertising other than on the company's own websites.
+For this reason, the Commission is not separately reporting the amounts spent in 2019 on newspaper advertising, promotional allowances paid other than to retailers or wholesalers, retail-value-added promotions involving non-cigarette items, or Internet advertising other than on the company's own websites.